M3wP/Monopoly/C64/readme.md

 is able to mortgage deeds and sell improvements ("manage" their portfolio).
 This is to facilitate more timely trade arrangements and because players must be able to utilise their equity to recover commitments to the bank and other players in all instances.
+Please note that there is currently a limitation on the construction of improvements -- it cannot be done during trades or elimination transfers.
+This is to ensure that the state of the board does not change such as to cause an invalid trade or transfer and for fairness.
-This is handled by a special game play interrupt mechanism in this version.
+Out-of-turn debt handling is done by a special game play interrupt mechanism in this version.
 I believe this provides a great deal of freedom inside the turn-based structure and is the most logical way of accommodating the possible actions.
 When multiple players are in debt out of their turn, they are serviced in play order, starting with the next player after the current player (player "with the dice").
 This will affect management